Guilford College

-Guilford College is a private liberal arts college in Greensboro, North Carolina.
+Guilford College is a private liberal arts college in Greensboro, North Carolina, United States.
 It was founded in 1837 by members of the Religious Society of Friends (Quakers).
 Guilford has both traditional students and students who attend its Center for Continuing Education (CCE).

 Guilford's program offerings include such majors as Peace and Conflict Studies and Community and Justice Studies, both rooted in the college's history as a Quaker institution.
 Its campus has been considered a National Historic District by the United States Department of the Interior since 1990.
-The college is accredited by the Southern Association of Colleges and Schools Commission on Colleges but was placed on probation in 2023 due to severe, ongoing financial challenges.
+The college is accredited by the Southern Association of Colleges and Schools Commission on Colleges.

 History

 Guilford College is the only Quaker-founded college in the southeastern United States and the first co-ed college in the South.
 Opening in 1837 as "New Garden Boarding School", the institution became a four-year liberal arts college under its current name, "Guilford College", in 1888.
 Levi Coffin, a well-known abolitionist, Quaker, and political dissenter grew up on the land, which is now considered a historical site.
 The woods of New Garden, which still exist on campus today, were used as a meeting point for the Underground Railroad in the 19th century, run by Coffin.